Originally posted by: buyatari2

 I am/was not trying to say you were misinterpreting/misrepresenting the data in any way.
 Just that data is only as good as the research design.

--Wanting Panic Restaurant [box & manual], boxes for Power Blade 2, Little Samson, Bubble Bobble 2, manuals for Stack Up, Wayne's World, Earthbound [cardboard insert & box], and EVO [box & manual]!!
+-Wanting boxes for Panic Restaurant, Bubble Bobble 2, Earthbound [cardboard insert, too], manuals for Stack Up, Wayne's World, and EVO [box & manual only]!!